|

 sung "Borning Cry" many times in my 28 years as a domestic missionary,

+so its words are familiar to me.
 Yet, when I began to get choked up, as I always do,

 while singing the last words of verse three, I decided I needed to share